gcallah/BookReviews/gray.md

 the right direction": they are steps by which the privileged hope to conceal the fact they are not actually doing anything substantive at all for the underprivileged.

+"Human beings can never be wholly self-defined."
+(109)

 ## Populism